richiebailey74/richiebailey74/README.md

 - 👋 Hi, I’m @richiebailey74 (Richard Bailey)
 - 👀 I’m interested in software development and machine learning/AI.
-I also have high interests in applying neural networks to solving complicated problems in finance, genetics, energy, quantum mechanics, and politics.
+I also have high interests in applying neural networks to solving complicated problems in finance, genetics, energy, and quantum mechanics.
-- 🌱 I’m currently learning time series machine learning and stochastic processes.
+- 🌱 I’m currently learning ML for trading and quantum computing.
-- 💞️ I’m looking to collaborate and work for a preferably ML based internship.
+- 💞️ I’m looking for a quantitative research internship.
 - 📫 You can reach me through my email richiebailey74@gmail.com or my phone number 727-735-2881 (text or call me).